Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Main Result: Approximation of CMARL via CMFC

-Assumption \ref{assumption_2} ensures that no pathological example with empty feasible set arise in our analysis.
+Assumption \ref{assumption_2} ensures that no pathological example with an empty feasible set arises in our analysis.
 This assumption is similar to Slater's condition in the optimization literature.
-Below we state our result.
+Below we state an intermediate result that will be useful to prove our main theorem.